Department of Sociology

 0 to 4 Other Hours.

-Directed internship in a public or private organization to provide students with applied experience; opportunity to observe first hand issues and problems covered in Latino/a and Mexican-American Studies courses; designed to enhance and clarify the student's career objectives.
-May be taken for credit up to six hours.
+Directed internship in a non-profit, public or private organization to provide students with applied research and/or teaching experience; opportunity to observe first-hand issues and problems covered in Latina/o and Mexican-American Studies courses; designed to enhance and clarify the student's career objectives.
+May be repeated for credit.
 Prerequisites: Approval of instructor.

 LMAS 485 Directed Studies